timtroendle/calliope-in-ose-model-comparison/README.md

     conda env create -f requirements.yml

+In addition you will need a gurobi license, or you have to install and configure another solver.

 Also, you need to manually add the following data:

 * Copy Euro Calliope model files into `./data/model/` # TODO should be linked.